terraform-provider-openstack/terraform-provider-openstack/website/docs/d/dns_zone_v2.html.markdown

 * `name` - (Optional) The name of the zone.

+* `project_id` - (Optional) The ID of the project the DNS zone is obtained from, sets `X-Auth-Sudo-Tenant-ID` header (requires an assigned user role in target project)

 * `description` - (Optional) A description of the zone.

 * `email` - (Optional) The email contact for the zone record.